 Theorem \ref{thm:nicerepresentative} is useful on several fronts.
-First, it tells us that the ``important" combinatorial information in any code can be completely captured by a code with no trivial or redundant neurons, and moreover that this representative is unique up to simply reordering the neurons in the code.
+First, it tells us that the ``important" combinatorial information in any code can be completely captured by a code with no trivial or redundant neurons, and moreover that this representative is unique up to reordering the neurons in the code.
 This allows us to reduce codes that at first glance might seem complicated to codes that are simpler in the sense of having fewer neurons.
-Most importantly, the proof above gives us a concrete method of finding this representative: compute the irreducible trunks in $\C$, and then compute the image of $\C$ under the morphism defined by these trunks.
+The proof above gives us a concrete method of finding this representative: simply search for redundant neurons and delete them until none are left.

 We conclude this section by examining how other combinatorial properties of codes behave under morphisms.
-In particular, we show that morphisms preserve intersection completeness and max-intersection completeness, and provide a characterization of intersection completeness in terms of the structure of trunks.
+We show that morphisms preserve intersection completeness and max-intersection completeness, and provide two characterizations of intersection completeness.

 \begin{lemma} A code is intersection complete if and only if all of its nonempty trunks contain a unique minimal codeword. \end{lemma} \begin{proof} For the forward implication, the unique minimal element of a trunk is simply the intersection of all its elements.
 For the converse, let $c_1,c_2\in \C$ and let $\sigma = c_1\cap c_2$.
 Then $\Tk_\C(\sigma)$ has a unique minimal codeword, say $c_3$.
 The codeword $c_3$ contains $\sigma$ by definition.
 On the other hand, it is contained in both $c_1$ and $c_2$.
 Hence it is contained in their intersection, which is by definition $\sigma$.
 Thus $c_3=\sigma$ and it follows that $\C$ is intersection complete. \end{proof}